mJahaj/freecodecamp/README.md

 A palindrome is a word or sentence that's spelled the same way both forward and backward, ignoring punctuation, case, and spacing.

-Example- palindrome("eye") returns true.
+Example 1- palindrome("eye") returns true.

-Example- palindrome("race car") returns true
+Example 2- palindrome("race car") returns true

-Example- alindrome("not a palindrome") returns false.
+Example 3- alindrome("not a palindrome") returns false.

 ## CeasarsCipher.js